XL2248/MSCTD/README.md

 Our code is basically based on the publicly available toolkit: [THUMT-Tensorflow](https://github.com/THUNLP-MT/THUMT) (our python version 3.6).
 The following steps are training our model and then test its performance in terms of BLEU, TER, and Sentence Similarity.

-## Data Preprocessing
-Please refer to the "data_preprocess_code" file.

 ## Two-stage Training

 + The first stage